42nd Infantry Division Sustainment Brigade: Service history

 In October 2016, the Brigade Headquarters and Special Troops Battalion Headquarters deployed to Kuwait under the 1st Theater Sustainment Command in support of Operation Inherent Resolve and Operation Spartan Shield.
 The 369th assumed the mission from the 17th Sustainment Brigade.
-During its deployment the 369th provided mission command to Logistics, Human Resources, Military Police and Financial Management units in seventeen countries.
 The 369th was commanded by Colonel Stephen Bousquet and the Special Troops Battalion by Colonel Seth Morgulas.

 In October 2022, the Brigade Headquarters and Special Troops Battalion Headquarters again deployed to Kuwait under the 1st Theater Sustainment Command in support of Operation Inherent Resolve and Operation Spartan Shield.
 The 369th assumed the mission from the 36th Sustainment Brigade.
-During its deployment the 369th provided mission command to Logistics, Human Resources, Military Police and Financial Management units in seventeen countries.
 The 369th was commanded by Colonel Seth Morgulas and the Special Troops Battalion by Lieutenant Colonel Michael Bedryk.

+In both the October 2016 and October 2022 deployments, the 369th provided mission command to Logistics, Human Resources, Military Police and Financial Management units in seventeen countries.